Regenerative agriculture is the key to our future.

-Practical Action, in partnership with IDH – The Sustainable Trade Initiative – is hosting a series of three online events.
-These events will explore the specific challenges and opportunities of implementing regenerative agriculture in the Global South.
+Practical Action, in partnership with IDH The Sustainable Trade Initiative, hosted a series of sessions entitled ‘Regenerative Agriculture: Growing pains?’ in September 2021, which explored specific challenges and opportunities that are related to implementing regenerative agriculture in the Global South.

 Session 1: Tuesday 14th September

-The session will explore the challenges of implementing regenerative agriculture at a project level.
-The discussion will be rooted in ‘on the ground’ experience exploring case studies.
+The first session “Making regenerative agriculture work for smallholder farmers” explored the challenges of implementing regenerative agriculture at a project level, with discussions highlighting the ‘on the ground’ experience.